mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

   ... datacite file used for the DOI requests; copy over this file
 - datacite_01_broken.yml
   ... a datacite file that is not a valid yaml file; checks broken yaml response
+- datacite_02_unsupported.yml
+  ... a datacite file that contains unsupported datacite field value entries leading to a
+      rejection of the DOI request.
-- datacite_02_invalid.yml
+- datacite_03_invalid.yml
   ... a datacite file that contains invalid datacite entries leading to a rejection of the
       DOI request.
 This file should catch all invalid entries leading to a request rejection.
-- datacite_03_unsupported.yml
-  ... a datacite file that contains unsupported datacite field value entries leading to a
-      rejection of the DOI request.
-For code reasons this is still separated from the previous step.
+      Due to implementation reasons still separated from the previous step.
 - datacite_04_dubious.yml
   ... a datacite file containing all entries that will lead to a successful DOI request,
       but will elicit warning messages to the admin.
 This file should cover all admin warnings.